0w0Demonic/AquaHotkey/docs/core.md

 ### On Primitive Classes

-AquaHotkey ignores any extension that target class that do not derive from `Object`.
+AquaHotkey ignores the variable declaration of any extension that targets a class that does not derive from `Object`.
 This is because instances of these classes cannot own any properties on their on.

 As of AHK v2.0, the following classes cannot declare variable declarations: